YTakahashii/portmux/README.md

 # Restart or stop
 portmux restart app web
 portmux stop app
+# When multiple groups are running and you want to stop everything at once
+portmux stop --all

 # Show running state for all worktrees
 portmux ps